Kristina01111000/Drws_site/README.md

 - add titles of lessons to the course chats
 - Change the chat titles to share your thoughts on lesson __

-- he wants people on GH automatically after joining the patreon

 2/22

-When people join the patreon: their email gets added to constant contact and we will manually make them an account on GH He is going to send me some text for the quiz page bottom boxes, and quiz page intro paragraph See if i can add a box to the pdf page so that last paragraph stands our better

-Only put the 40Q on the site, the 80Q is for a few months from now
+When people join the patreon: their email gets added to constant contact and we will manually make them an account on GH Only put the 40Q on the site, the 80Q is for a few months from now